slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 > *"Science is organized knowledge.
 Wisdom is organized life."
 -- Immanuel Kant [1724]*

+> *"Honesty is the first chapter in the book of wisdom."
+-- Thomas Jefferson [1743]*

 > *"The art of being wise is knowing what to overlook."
 -- William James [1842]*